-The Department of Cultural Affairs managed a portfolio of $39.8 million in fiscal year 2012/13.
+The Department of Cultural Affairs manages a portfolio of $50 million in fiscal year 2013/14.

-The Department employs a full-time staff of 72.
+The Department currently employs a full-time staff of 37.

-and cultural experiences for Los Angeles’ 4 million residents and 40 million
+arts and cultural experiences for Los Angeles’ 4 million residents and 40 million

 of the arts and ensures access to diverse and enriching cultural activities through:

 and building partnerships with artists and arts and cultural organizations in

 government, and individual donors.